duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-config-file-settings.md

 ## EF Database Providers (EF6 Onwards)

-Prior to EF6, the Entity Framework specific parts of a database provider had to be included as part of the core ADO.NET provider.
+Prior to EF6, Entity Frameworkspecific parts of a database provider had to be included as part of the core ADO.NET provider.
 Starting with EF6, the EF specific parts are now managed and registered seperately.

 Normally you won't need to register providers yourself.
 This will typically be done by the provider when you install it.